dgaur/building-your-own-os/outline.md

   complicated, but there are a lot of related bits scattered about the micro-architecture and documentation.
 GDT.
 CR0.
 CR3.
 CR4.
 Page dirs/tables.
 MTRR's.
-Intel recommends cache-enabled and write-back policies (not write-thru).
+Intel recommends cache-enabled and write-back policies (not write-through).
 The "Memory Cache Control" chapter in the Intel CPU docs is very useful.
 - TLB management.
 Shoot down TLB when updating, modifying, deleting any existing page dir/table entries, `invlpg` instruction + syntax (pointer